dmptrluke/ramen/README.md

     }
 }
 ```

+If you want to mine Lootgems or Blootgems on Ethereum, remember to update the `network` sections with the correct details.

 **Remember to be safe!** It's good practise to make a second account in Metamask for scripts like this, so you don't expose your main private key.
 If you'd like to just get salts and claim gems yourself, you can remove the whole `claim` section from the default configuration.